 Two areas that usually experience deep wrinkles are nasolabial folds – the lines between the nose and the mouth – and marionette lines, which are found from the edges of the mouth down to the chin.
 Smile lines around the eyes may have gotten deeper over time as well.
 If weight gain has occurred in your body, it usually results in excess fatty tissue in your face.
 This builds over the years and can cause loose skin, such as double chins or fat deposits in the cheeks and jawline.
 Loss of muscle tone occurs over the entire facial regions, causing sagging and folds.
 These sags are normally most evident in the lower face, causing jowls to form.

 If any or all of the symptoms listed above are occurring in your facial features, you are probably an excellent candidate to receive a rhytidectomy – commonly known as facelift surgery.
 The great news is that in one fell swoop, all of these indications of ageing can be dealt with.
 By undergoing just one face lift surgery, you will enjoy the results for many years.
-Although the financial outlay is more at the time, patients who choose a facelift do not have to continually make visits to Dr. Cory Torgerson’s private clinic in Yorkville to receive as many non-surgical treatments, because a facelift is considered a permanent surgery.
+Although the financial outlay is more at the time, patients who choose a facelift do not have to continually make visits to Dr. Cory Torgerson’s private clinic in Yorkville to receive as many non-surgical treatments.

 Facelift surgery is definitely the most comprehensive facial cosmetic procedure that addresses the most concerns.
 This is the reason it is known amongst plastic surgeons as the “gold standard”.
 If you would like to restore a firmer, smoother appearance and turn back the clock on your aging process, please book a facelift consultation with Dr. Cory Torgerson in Toronto!